joscraw/S.O./README.md

 5. $ vagrant up (This can take 5-10 minutes for your VM to be setup.
 Once this is done you can continue onto the next steps)
 6. $ vagrant ssh
 7. $ cd /var/www
+8. $ bundle install
+9. $ rake db:migrate
-8. $ bundle exec rails server -e development -b 0.0.0.0 -p 3000  (Run this command to start the server up)
+10.. $ bundle exec rails server -e development -b 0.0.0.0 -p 3000  (Run this command to start the server up)

 Go ahead and visit http://192.168.56.108:3000/ in your browser!